 In conclusion, using the standard echocardiography equipment, Doppler evaluation of the LV-filling pattern in rabbits seems to be complicated within the physiological heart rate.
-Xylazine-containing anesthesia enables high quality evaluation of diastolic filling in this species, but this approach does not have a predictive value for the development of myocardial damage induced by daunorubicin.
-In contrast to the Doppler assessment of diastolic function, plasma concentrations of cardiac troponin T were shown to be a sensitive marker of early daunorubicin cardiotoxicity, which may be used in different animal species as well as in clinical practice.
+Xylazine-containing anaesthesia enables high quality evaluation of diastolic filling in this species; this approach, however, does not have a predictive value for the development of myocardial damage induced by daunorubicin.
+In contrast to the Doppler assessment of diastolic function, cardiac troponin T was shown to be a sensitive marker of early daunorubicin cardiotoxicity, which may be used in different animal species as well as in clinical practice.
 Therefore, cTnT deserves further experimental as well as clinical research as a biomarker of anthracycline-induced cardiotoxicity.